Image: Gorilla / stock.adobe.com

 Rosendale also wants equalized tax treatment for individual and employer-sponsored plans, and access to health savings accounts (HSAs) for everyone, rather than just those with high deductible health plans.
 These are logical changes, but costly due to the reduced federal tax revenue.
 And HSAs are certainly not a panacea for all that ails our health care system, even if everyone had access to one (although there’s dispute about the degree to which patients can realistically act as “consumers” and shop for health care coverage, it’s also important to note that HSAs only help if you’re willing and able to fund them, which obviously wouldn’t be the case for everyone).

 Rosendale again ran for Congress in 2020, this time for the at-large House of Representatives seat.
 The House seat was previously held by Greg Gianforte, who successfully ran for governor in 2020.
 Rosendale won the election to replace Gianforte in the House of Representatives.
-His successor, Troy Downing, serves as Montana’s Commissioner of Securities and Insurance as of 2021.
+His successor, Troy Downing, now serves as Montana’s Commissioner of Securities and Insurance.

 CSR funding and Montana's 2018 health insurance rates

 Montana Health CO-OP and PacificSource both filed rates that were based on the assumption that CSR funding would continue in 2018.
-Blue Cross Blue Shield of Montana took the opposite approach, and based their rate proposal on the assumption that CSR funding would not continue.
+Blue Cross Blue Shield of Montana took the opposite approach, basing its rate proposal on the assumption that CSR funding would not continue.

 But on October 12, 2017, the Trump administration announced that federal funding for CSR would end immediately, leaving Montana Health CO-OP and PacificSource in a tough spot — one that the CO-OP described as “untenable” and “not survivable” unless they were allowed to refile new rates with the cost of CSR included.
 The CO-OP indicated that they would have to exit the exchange if they weren’t allowed to file new rates, and at first, it appeared that might be the case.